ardura/Subhoofer/README.md

 ```
 cargo xtask bundle Subhoofer --profile profiling
 ```
+3. Your outputs will be in the Subhoofer/target/bundled directory.
+4. the `*.clap` you can copy to your clap directory/path, the vst3 one needs the folder structure copied on linux

+## Other Build information
+The builds on GitHub and KVR are VST3 and CLAP format, and are compiled on the following machine types:
+- Ubuntu 22.04
+- Windows' 2022 build (Win10?
+The Github runner just lists "Windows-2022")
+- MacOS 12
+- The MacOS M1 build is on OS 14

+## Thanks!

 This plugin was made possible thanks to the Nih-Plug Rust Library, the egui GUI library, and Airwindows source code thankfully being MIT licensed which helped me learn.
 I highly recommend supporting Chris